Fix your CSV files: encoding, delimiters, formats.

 Last updated: March 5, 2026

 Your CSV uses semicolons instead of commas, or tabs instead of semicolons.
-When you open it, all data ends up in a single column.
+When you open it, all the data ends up in a single column.

 Some rows have 01/15/2026, others 2026-01-15, others Jan 15.
 Amounts mix commas and periods.
 Excel treats them as text and your formulas break.